 Let’s face it.
 We’d all like to have great equipment.
 But the equipment doesn’t make the photographer.
 Although both Varina and I do carry the latest equipment such as a mirrorless camera, high-end lenses, Induro Carbon Fiber Tripods, Vu glass filters, and more… but the same equipment is also carried by most of our students.
 Professional photographers must learn to use the equipment they have as well as understand its shortcomings.
 Varina and I own crop-factor cameras as well as full-frame ones.
 We use the crop sensor cameras regularly because they work well for certain situations.
 We have several great L-series lenses, but we’re perfectly happy with a less-expensive lens if it meets our needs.
 Take a look at the shot above from Glacier National Park.
 I took this shot several years ago with a 3-megapixel crop-factor camera.
 That’s one gorgeous sky, isn’t it?
 Being a pro isn’t about your equipment.
 It’s about how you use it.

-Myth #2: Pros make a full-time living from photography.
+Myth #2: Pros make a full-time living from landscape photography.

 We’ve heard many variations on this theme.
 Some people believe that a professional must exclusively work as a photographer.
 Some believe that a pro is someone who makes at least 15% of his income from photography.
 A few years ago, Varina worked full-time as a photographer with 100% of her income coming from our photography business.
 She’s clearly a pro, right?
 At the same time, I worked as a program manager for a company.
 My income from photography was less than 15% of my total income.
 Does that make me less of a pro than Varina?
 We taught together.
 We wrote eBooks together.
 We ran our business together – selling prints, teaching workshops, creating educational content, and speaking all over the world about landscape photography.
 We had similar skill sets.
 And yet, by some definitions, I wasn’t a pro.
 Obviously, this definition doesn’t make much sense in that situation.

-Myth #3: A pro teaches on a regular basis.
+Myth #3: A professional landscape photographer teaches on a regular basis.

 Myth #4: A pro has been published in print.